Chart Color Schemes

 Gloucester has seen below average employment performance when compared to national benchmarks

-However, health care & social assistance employs only 13.4% of local workers, below Rest of NSW's 16.9%.
-Employment opportunities locally may be limited, as indicated by Census data.
-Between June 2024 and June 2025, employment increased by 1.0%, while labour force grew by 0.7%, reducing the unemployment rate by 0.4 percentage points.
-In contrast, Rest of NSW saw employment decline by 0.1% and labour force growth of 0.3%, with a rise in unemployment rate by 0.4 percentage points.
-Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between sectors.
-Applying these projections to Gloucester's employment mix suggests local growth of approximately 5.5% over five years and 12.0% over ten years.
+The area has a strong specialization in agriculture, forestry & fishing, with an employment share 3.2 times higher than the regional level.
+Health care & social assistance employs 13.4% of local workers, below Rest of NSW's 16.9%.
+Over the year to June 2025, employment increased by 1.0%, while labour force grew by 0.7%, leading to a fall in unemployment rate by 0.4 percentage points.
+In contrast, Rest of NSW experienced an employment decline of 0.1% and labour force growth of 0.3%, with a rise in unemployment rate by 0.4 percentage points.
+National employment forecasts from Jobs and Skills Australia (May 2025) project national employment growth at 6.6% over five years and 13.7% over ten years, but local projections based on Gloucester's employment mix suggest growth of approximately 5.5% over five years and 12.0% over ten years.

 Frequently Asked Questions - Employment